Is the UK Better Than the USA?

 Higher Education Costs

-Both countries are home to world-class universities, but the cost structure is significantly different.
-American higher education often comes with high tuition fees and long-term student debt.
+Both countries are home to world-class universities, but the cost structure differs significantly.
+American higher education often carries high tuition fees and long-term student debt.

 Tax Simplicity